NickFoley47/UFOs/README.md

 # UFO Sightings

 ## Project Overview
 Develop a webpage to provide an analysis on UFO sightings throughout the United States.
-Added filters to allow for multiple criteria searches and find certain data points they acquire for.
+Added filters to allow for multiple criteria searches and find certain data points users acquire for.
 ## Resources
 Software: Java Script, HTML, CSS, BootStrap